Basis of Presentation and Summary of Significant Accounting Policies (Policies) |

 In accordance with ASC-340, the Company capitalizes incremental costs of obtaining and fulfilling a contract, provided the Company expects to recover those costs.
 The capitalized amounts mainly consist of sales commissions paid to the Company’s direct sales force.
 Capitalized costs also include:

-Commissions to sales management for achieving incremental sales quota;
+•Commissions to sales management for achieving incremental sales quota;

-The associated payroll taxes and fringe benefit costs associated with the payments to the Company’s employees;
+•The associated payroll taxes and fringe benefit costs associated with the payments to the Company’s employees;

-One-time commissions paid to partners; and
+•One-time commissions paid to partners; and

-One-time registration fees assessed by mobile carriers.
+•One-time registration fees assessed by mobile carriers.

 These costs are recorded as deferred contract costs, net on the consolidated balance sheet.
 Amortization of deferred contract costs related to commissions and the associated taxes and fringe benefit costs are included in sales and marketing expense.
 Deferred contract costs related to one-time registration fees paid to mobile carriers are included in cost of revenue.
 These expenses are amortized on a straight-line basis over the average period of consumer benefit, three years.
 In arriving at this average period of benefit, the Company evaluated both qualitative and quantitative factors which included the anticipated customer life, historical customer life, and the useful life of the Company’s product offerings.
+Monthly commensurate revenue share fees paid to partners are expensed as incurred as their estimated period of benefit does not extend beyond twelve months and, therefore, fall under the practical expedient which allows these costs to be expensed as incurred.

-Cash and Cash Equivalents Cash consists of deposits in financial institutions.
-Cash equivalents consist of highly liquid investments in money market securities with an original maturity of 90 days or less.
+Cash and Cash Equivalents | Cash consists of deposits in financial institutions.
+Cash equivalents consist of highly liquid investments in money market securities with an original maturity of 90 days or less. |

-Short-Term Investments
+Short-Term Investments |

 The Company determines the appropriate classification of its investments at the time of purchase.
 As the Company views these securities as available to support current operations, it accounts for these debt securities as available-for-sale and classifies them as current assets on its consolidated balance sheets.
 These securities are recorded at estimated fair value.
 Unrealized gains and losses for available-for-sale securities are included in accumulated other comprehensive income (loss).
 The Company periodically evaluates its investments to assess whether those with unrealized loss positions are other-than-temporarily impaired.
 The Company considers impairments to be other than temporary if they are related to deterioration in credit risk or if it is more likely than not that the Company will sell the securities before the recovery of their cost basis.
 If the Company does not intend to sell a security and it is not more likely than not that it will be required to sell the security before recovery, the unrealized loss is separated into an amount representing the credit loss, which is recognized in other income (expense), net, and the amount related to all other factors, which is recorded in accumulated other comprehensive income (loss).
+Realized gains and losses and declines in value judged to be other than temporary are determined based on the specific identification method and are reported in other income (expense), net in the condensed consolidated statements of operations.

-Advertising Expense
+Advertising Expense |

 Advertising costs are expensed as incurred.
 For the three months ended March 31, 2024 and 2023, the Company recorded advertising expense of $2.4 million and $1.9 million, respectively.
 Advertising costs are included in sales and marketing expenses in the condensed consolidated statements of operations.

-Accounting Pronouncements Adopted and Accounting Pronouncements Pending Adoption
+Accounting Pronouncements Adopted and Accounting Pronouncements Pending Adoption |

 Accounting Pronouncements Adopted